anekobtw/youtube-clip-maker/README.md

 ## Installation
 Clone this repository to your local machine or download the ZIP file and extract it.\
-Install the required packages using `pip install -r requirements.txt.`\
+Install the required packages using `pip install -r requirements.txt`.\
 Run the script using `python vidcut.py`.

 ## Usage